Still Lives: Eva

 That loneliness is why I became interested in photographing dolls.
 I know human-like but inanimate objects are not going anywhere.
 But then I questioned myself again.
 “What if I create an artificial eternity?
 What if I give a doll a new birth with a new identity?
 What if I make the one stay with me forever in the fantasy world I construct?”

 For the project titled “Still Lives: Eva”—named after two words, “forever” and “Eve,” who were the first woman according to the creation myths of the Abrahamic religions—Eva and I have an uncanny relationship that began the day she came of out a box.
 We sleep and wake up together.
 We go shopping, dining, driving, and even travel together just like ordinary people do in their real lives.
 We laugh and cry, we feel happy and lonely.
-In this artificial eternity I constructed, I hope for myself and viewers who are struggling with different types of emotions everyday, that we can find more meaning by sharing stories of the solitary existence in our lives.
+In this artificial eternity I constructed, I hope my work will serve as a catalyst that stimulates to leave questions of our solitary existence in human society.